Newsletter Subscribe

 State Bookstore

 State Bookstore lives in step with its venerable cinema neighbour, carrying the same reverence for storytelling but giving it a tactile twist.
 Art monographs sit beside architectural deep-dives, travel writing unfolds like tiny escape routes, and the stationery wall reads like a love letter to paper itself.
 Nothing here feels incidental; every piece mirrors the building’s long creative lineage.
-Drop in before or after a screening, and the whole experience gathers a pleasing, quietly cinematic continuity.
+Drop in before or after a screening, and the whole experience gathers a pleasing, rather cinematic continuity.

 377 Elizabeth Street, North Hobart